chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 Remember who you are...
 ```

-Mufasa's line was always my favorite dialogue line from the show.
+This line from Mufasa was always my favourite dialogue line from the show.
 I want to see Simba repeating it aloud, in a situation that called for it. `Simba finally remembers who he is, in the context of first knowing who his father is.
-If Mufasa is THE king, and if Mufasa calls Simba his son, then Simba will always inherit that throne and crown.
+If Mufasa is THE King, and if Mufasa calls Simba his son, then Simba will always inherit that throne and crown.
 Truth doesn't change; it only gets forgotten.`

-If Mufasa (as the original king) had annouced that Simba should be the king, then no matter what Simba had done, Scar has no rightful hold to the throne.
+If Mufasa (as the original king) had announced that Simba should be the king, then no matter what Simba had done, Scar has no rightful hold to the throne.

 #### Learning from mistakes